-In a belief system as ancient as those Abrahamic faiths, there are naturally centuries upon centuries of traditional built into the style and layout of worship spaces.
-In fact, the traditional layout of sanctuaries, both auditorium-style and basilica-style, predate the religion itself!
+In a belief system as ancient as those Abrahamic faiths, there are naturally centuries upon centuries of tradition built into the style and layout of worship spaces.
+In fact, the traditional layout of sanctuaries—both auditorium-style and basilica-style—predate the religion itself!
 These historic altar-and-pew sanctuary setups are integral to the identity and spirit of many churches.

 So, when planning a facelift to the interior of a 200-year-old sanctuary, how do you bring your space into the 21st century without sloughing off all those generations of tradition?
 The answer to this dilemma is to replace your old pew or chair setup with theater-style seating.
-Not only is it a minimally-invasive “renovation,” but installing theater seating in your church can make a huge impact on the appearance of your Sunday gathering space, as well as make your congregation more comfortable.
+Not only is it a minimally-invasive renovation, but installing theater seating in your church can make a huge impact on the appearance of your gathering space and bring it into the modern age, as well as make your congregation more comfortable as they relax into plush seating.
+Already thinking about updating your sanctuary with luxury media room chairs and accessories?
+Check out our guide to help you build upon your sanctuary’s own, unique aesthetic with our seating.

 Modular Theater Seating Chairs Lend to Versatile Layouts

-One thing theater chairs can do that pews simply can’t is to be attached and detached from each other, seat by seat.
+One of the biggest differences between traditional pews and theater seating, is that theater chairs are modular and have the ability to attach and detach from one another.
 This gives you the option of changing the seating layout in your church.
-For instance, if you need to move rows of seating around for a passion play, visiting performers, or activities during summer Bible camp.
+For instance, if you need to move rows of seating around for a passion play, visiting performers, or activities during summer Bible camp, your church theater chairs have your back.

-Pews also aren’t exactly ADA friendly.
-With wall-hugging, modular theater-style chairs in your sanctuary, you can create wider rows, easier access, and/or leave spaces between chairs in the front row so congregants who aren’t able to walk have no trouble getting in and out of service.
+Pews also aren’t always ADA friendly.
+With wall-hugging, modular theater-style chairs in your sanctuary, you can create wider rows, easier access, and leave spaces between chairs in the front row so congregants who aren’t able to walk have no trouble getting in and out of service.

 The Budget for Church Theater Seating is Similar to Replacing Pews

 The other cost of pews vs auditorium-style seating is the time it takes to install them and maintenance them.
-Church theater seating is simple to install, simple to move around, and low-maintenance.
-You can have a few trustees work on it over a weekend and voila! – new sanctuary.
+Church theater seating is simple to install, easy to move around, and low-maintenance.
+You can have a few trustees work on it over a weekend and voila!
+You have yourself a modern place of worship with luxury theater chairs in no time.
 But pews, which need to be cleaned, polished, conditioned, and repaired often, are also a serious installation process.
-You’ll likely need to hire professionals to do it.
+You’ll likely need to hire professionals to do it, whereas cleaning fabric theater seating can be done by your staff and is as easy as whipping out the vacuum.

-So, besides tradition, why would we sacrifice that level of convenience and comfort if pews require a budget comparable to luxury theater seating?
+So, besides tradition, why would we sacrifice that level of convenience and comfort if pews require a budget comparable to luxury theater seating when you factor in the maintenance pews need over a period of time?

 Even the most devout members of your church aren’t comfortable in pews – not that they’d ever say anything.
 It’s kind of an unspoken, shared truth that sitting through a homily or a mass is not fun, no matter how compelling the preacher or the subject.
 Not to mention that we’re not so young anymore; wood doesn’t have any support or any give.
 Not cool for spines.